This article was originally published in December 2017.

 5% Cap Rate: $25,000 / (0.08-0.03) = $500,000

-In this example, both investors would enter into the investment expecting to achieve an annualized return of 8%.
+In this example, both investors enter into the investment expecting to achieve an annualized return of 8%.
 But they get there in very different ways.
 Investors buying the property valued at an 11% cap rate would receive their entire return through cash flow and would lose principal value.
 However, the investor buying the property at a 5% cap rate would achieve their return through both cash flow and appreciation.

-Market Cycles
+How Market Cycles Affect Cap Rates

 Much of the real estate market’s cyclicality is a result of changes in expected returns, NOI growth expectations and actual NOI.
 In a market where property values are increasing, NOI growth is robust and past growth tends to lead to optimistic views of growth going forward.
 A large numerator (NOI) and a small denominator (cap rates) in the value equation combine to create expensive property values.